ON THIS PAGE

 Because, neither men nor false gods can make infallible and 100% accurate prophecies about the future.
 Only the Supreme Being can consistently and precisely predict the future in detail, because He is the one that makes the future happen.

-In the book of Isaiah, the Lord says He is the first and the last, and there is no God besides Him.
-He challenges the idol gods to "Declare the things that are going to come afterward, that we may know that you are gods".
+In fact, in the book of Isaiah, the Lord challenges the idol gods to "Declare the things that are going to come afterward, that we may know that you are gods".
 And since this is impossible for them, He then goes on to say "Behold, you are of no account, And your work amounts to nothing; He who chooses you is an abomination."
 (Isaiah 41:3-4)

 Only Jesus Was Foretold Centuries in Advance